-My research is in the philosophy of science and early analytic philosophy, with a particular interest in the late nineteenth and early twentieth century—the period that encompassed the transition from classical to modern physics and the emergence of modern logic.
+My research is in the history and philosophy of physics and early analytic philosophy, with a particular interest in the late nineteenth and early twentieth century—the period that encompassed the transition from classical to modern physics and the emergence of modern logic.
 A recurring theme in my research is the topic of representation, from the particular question of how mathematical geometry represents physical space, to the broader question of how formal and natural languages represent the world.

 Heinrich Hertz dedicated the last four years of his life to a systematic reformulation of mechanics.
 One of the main issues that troubled Hertz in the traditional formulation was a ‘logical obscurity’ in the notion of force.
 However, it is unclear what this logical obscurity was, hence it is unclear how Hertz took himself to have avoided this obscurity in his own formulation of mechanics.
 In this paper I first identify an issue concerning the Newtonian conception of force that lay in the background of Hertz’s concerns.
 I argue that a subtle ambiguity in Newton’s original laws of motion led to the development of two different notions of force: a vectorial notion and a variational notion.
 I then show how Hertz employed the mathematical apparatus of differential geometry to arrive at a unitary notion of force, thus avoiding the logical obscurity that lurked in the traditional formulation of mechanics.